 Instructions

-- Soak the red beans overnight and rinse before using or use the quick soak method.
-The beans don't have to be soaked, but by soaking them you reduce the cooking time.
+- Soak the red beans overnight and rinse before using, or use a quick soak method.
+(Optional, but soaking reduces cooking time.)

-- In a large pot over MEDIUM heat, brown the sausage in the bacon drippings until the edges have crispened.
-If you're using chopped pieces of bacon (½ cup), wait until the bacon has crispened and rendered some fat before adding the sausage to the pot.
-Once the sausage has evenly browned, remove it with a slotted spoon and place it on a plate, and set it aside.
+- In a large pot over medium heat, brown the sausage in bacon drippings until crisp on the edges.
+If using bacon pieces, cook until crispy before adding the sausage.
+Remove the browned sausage with a slotted spoon and set aside.

-- In the rendered fat, saute the trinity (onions, bell pepper, and celery) until the vegetables have become tender, about 10 minutes.
-Add the minced garlic and continue to stir for 1 minute.
-Add Creole seasoning, smoked paprika, garlic powder, ground thyme, cayenne pepper, and Crystal's Hot Sauce and continue to stir for another 1 minute.
+- In the rendered fat, sauté the onion, bell pepper, and celery (trinity) until tender, about 10 minutes.
+Stir in minced garlic and cook for 1 minute.
+Add Creole seasoning, smoked paprika, garlic powder, thyme, cayenne pepper, and hot sauce, stirring for another minute.

-- Optional step: add ½-stick of non-salted butter, or 2 tablespoons of vegetable oil, about 5 minutes before serving.
+- For extra creaminess, stir in ½ stick of unsalted butter or 2 tablespoons of vegetable oil during the last 5 minutes of cooking.
 This will make the beans extra creamy and rich in flavor.
-Be sure that the butter is warmed.
+PRO TIP: Be sure that the butter is warmed.
 A cold stick of butter will not melt properly and give off the creamy texture needed.

-- Serve the red beans over steamed long grain white rice.
-Garnish with chopped green onions and offer more Crystal's Hot Sauce at the table.
-Enjoy!
+- Serve the Monday Red Beans over steamed white rice, garnish with green onions, and offer additional hot sauce at the table.

 Notes